srid/ema/docs/tutorial/02-model.md

 # 02 Add a Model

-What data do we need to generate our mood tracker website?
+In order to generate our mood tracker website, we need ... mood data.
 If we record our mood each day, then Haskell's `Map` type is one way to represent the moods overtime.

 ```haskell
 data Model = Model